tleung999/simplicity/README.md

 Simplicity is a web based [Rube Golberg Machine](http://en.wikipedia.org/wiki/Rube_Goldberg_machine).
 It is modular in design in hopes of making it as easy as possible for public contributions.

-#How to make a succesful pull request to add an event to our machine:
+#How to make a successful pull request to add an event to our machine:

 ##Style guide